By Rana Kattan and Hiba Zayadin

 Consistent with its loan programs, the IMF sets certain degrees of austerity as conditions for their loans.
-To receive the loan, lowest price tricor, Jordan is required to reduce public sector financing needs, in specific fuel subsidies, and to lower public debt.
+To receive the loan, Jordan is required to reduce public sector financing needs, in specific fuel subsidies, and to lower public debt.

 A long overdue revision of tax policies to achieve a more equitable income distribution is high on the agenda.
-Buy tricor without prescription, Coupled with stringent tax administration, this should ideally increase the government’s revenues with the ultimate aim of reducing dependency on foreign aid to balance its budget.
+Coupled with stringent tax administration, this should ideally increase the government’s revenues with the ultimate aim of reducing dependency on foreign aid to balance its budget.

 In short, the plan should seek to reduce wastefulness within government practices and promote a cost-efficient culture.